 “Love is taking people as they are.”

 “Love is trust.”
 When we love people, we will always trust them.
-You can use these things as a check upon yourself: if you don’t trust someone, you don’t love them.
-That’s not an easy one to see and I suggest you work that out yourself.
+You can use these things as a check upon yourself.
 If you don’t trust someone, you don’t love them.
+Now, that’s not an easy one to see and I suggest you work that out yourself.
+If you don’t trust someone, you don’t love them.
 I say, trust the most crooked person in the world and that person will be honest with you.
-It’s impossible to be hurt when we love fully.
-We are never hurt when we love fully.
-We are never hurt when we love.
-We only feel wonderful when we love.
-In fact, we feel the greatest when we love.

 “Love is what every being is seeking through his every act.”
 That’s a powerful one.

 [Lester is asked to go back to “Love is identification.”]